Fell-x27/pg_cardano/README.md

 The extension is designed to handle unforeseen errors gracefully, without causing any disruptions in the database's operation.
 All errors are safely propagated as PostgreSQL-level error messages.

-This extension is developed with the support of the **Medusa Development Support [MDS]** stake pool .
+This extension is developed with the support of the 💜**Medusa Development Support [MDS]**💜 stake pool .

 ## Requirements